-Coast Guard ice breaker assistance was required for commercial shipping on Lake Erie during the late March and early April period.
-Opening dates for the ice boom and commencement of navigation at the Welland Canal for the period 1965 to 2004 are shown in Table 3-4.
+Coast Guard ice breaker assistance was not required for commercial shipping on Lake Erie.
+Opening dates for the ice boom and commencement of navigation at the Welland Canal for the period 1965 to 2006 are shown in Table 3-4.